 A Grasp on Version Control with Git

-Git and GitHub are utilized are by developers to achieve version control across project sizes and types.
-While using Git and GitHub have generally become standard practice, you can find comfort in know that your developer uses these tools, and here’s why.
+Git and GitHub are utilized by developers to achieve version control across project sizes and types.
+While using Git and GitHub have generally become standard practice, you can find comfort in knowing that your developer uses these tools, and here’s why.

 Git itself helps developers to work more effectively by making it easier for them to manage their project files.
 Moreover, by storing code in a GitHub repository, for example, your developer can store the code for each version of your Drupal project he builds along the way.
 That way, if something goes wrong with the code in the future, he can revert it back to a prior version.